file-format/Docs/en/page-description-language/eps.md

 * for DOS computers, a TIFF bitmap
 * Windows Metafile.

 PICT and Windows Metafile can incorporate both bitmap data and vector graphics.
 In addition, the specification defines a very simple device-independent representation for an embedded bitmapped preview image.
-This representation is known as Encapsulated PostScript Interchange Format, or EPSI.
+This representation is known as Encapsulated PostScript Interchange Format (EPSI).
 An EPSI preview is a bitmap represented as ASCII hexadecimal, wrapped between a few PostScript comments for identification and intended to be simple and easily transportable.
 In order to distinguish EPS files with the different preview formats, different DOS file extensions and Macintosh file types were recommended in the EPS specification.

 ### PostScript Code